sanikadeshmukh2020-star/demo-project/README.md

 # demo-project
-This is my first git repository
+This is my first git repository.
+Author:sanika deshmukh